Data-Driven Constitutive Relation Reveals Scaling Law for Hydrodynamic Transport Coefficients

-\paragraph*{Introduction} Rarefied gas dynamics are widely encountered in aerospace engineering practices such as re-entry \cite{Muntz1989}, space station maintenance \cite{Garrett1980}, and Lidar wind measurement \cite{Fiocco1968}.
-Rarefied gas flow simulation is known to be difficult, due to the non-negligible dynamics corresponding to gas molecule transportation and collision at the mesoscopic scale.
-Simulations at the mesoscopic scale are computationally too expensive in practice, including numerically solving the Boltzmann equation \cite{boltzmann2012lectures, Kilmister1989} or the Direct Simulation Monte Carlo (DSMC) \cite{Bird1994} for flows in transition or continuous region.
-Coarse-grained macroscopic models could be used as a substitute to reduce the computational cost.
-However, they are inaccurate in describing rarefied gas flow due to a lack of accurate constitutive relations.
-Constitutive relations characterize mesoscopic scale dynamics as macroscopic phenomena, such as viscosity and heat conduction.
-Traditionally they are modeled by perturbation or expansion around the equilibrium of dense gas, such as in Hilbert and Chapman-Enskog theory \cite{Hilbert1912, Chapman1916,enskog1917kinetische} and Grad moment method \cite{Grad1949}.
-As a consequence except for slightly rarefied gas flows these constitutive relation models are inaccurate.
-Effective ways to accurately model constitutive relations will replace expensive mesoscopic simulation and reduce the computational cost of flow simulation, hence boost its applications in industrial aerospace engineering.
+Multiscale physics is widely encountered in fluid dynamics \cite{Chen1998LATTICEBM}, soft matter systems \cite{Peter2009MultiscaleSO}, and quantum chemistry \cite{Lin2006QMMMWH}.
+One of the typical multiscale physics problems is rarefied gas dynamics \cite{Kogan1969RarefiedGD}.
+Rarefied gas flow simulation is known to be difficult due to the non-negligible dynamics at the mesoscopic scale.
+Simulation resolving these scales is computationally expensive for continuous and transitional flows, such as the Direct Simulation Monte Carlo (DSMC) \cite{Bird1994} method.
+Instead, extended hydrodynamics equations at a coarse-grained macroscopic scale are efficient substitutes to reduce the computational cost.
+What lies within the heart of extended hydrodynamics is constitutive relations.
+Constitutive relations summarize mesoscopic scale dynamics as macroscopic phenomena, such as viscosity and heat conduction.
+Traditionally they are modeled by perturbation or polynomial expansion around the equilibrium of dense gas.
+The perturbation models, such as the Burnett-type equations \cite{agarwal2001beyond, GarcaColn2008BeyondTN}, utilize high-order spatial derivatives according to the Hilbert-Chapman-Enskog expansion \cite{Hilbert1912, Chapman1916,enskog1917kinetische}.
+However, difficulties exist in stability \cite{bobylev1982chapman} and non-guaranteed convergence \cite{McLennan1965ConvergenceOT}.
+The polynomial expansion methods are represented by the Grad moment method \cite{Grad1949} and its extensions \cite{Struchtrup2011} modifying the equilibrium distribution with orthogonal polynomials.
+Nevertheless, issues appear in unphysical solutions \cite{weiss1995continuous} and hyperbolicity \cite{Torrilhon2009HyperbolicME}.
+The traditional methods' perturbation or expansion nature limited their viability near dense equilibrium, constraining their applicable Knudsen numbers range \cite{Struchtrup2011}.